nerdfiles/douadevops/ii.md

                                         to another)
 #### Reads

-    eventually this node will always trust that Alice controls 1337 BTC as of Nov 22nd 2016
+    eventually this node will always trust proof/Alice controls 1337 BTC as of Nov 22nd 2016

 By periodic table of information's common consensus protocols, we add two more: